 Who Hit The Target? - Bolton Wanderers 0-1 Swansea City Match Report

 Swansea City got back to winning ways with a 1-0 win over Bolton Wanderers.
 Scotsman Barry McKay scored the only goal of the game early on as the Swans held on for an important 3 points ahead of the international break.
 3 wins out of 4 have lifted Swansea from lingering in the bottom half of the table up to 8th, just 2 points off the play off places.
 In such an important victory at Bolton, there were a few places who caught Bet UK’s eye.
+Remember to head over to Bet UK's online betting markets for odds on all Swansea matches.

 Barrie McKay’s first goal of the season was enough to separate the sides early on in the North West.
 Swansea City attempted a corner kick routine straight off the training ground, but after a miscued Leroy Fer shot, it was cleared to the corner of the box.
 It fell kindly for McKay, who arrowed a shot into the top left hand corner from all of 25 yards.
 The summer signing had come under some criticism recently after some poor displays.
 But with a first goal under his belt, it’s time for McKay to really kick on this season.